 Located in Manhasset, Greentree’s 400 acres of mature woodlands, native grasses, and glacial topography offer a remarkable natural classroom from which to study the biology, ecology, and geology of Long Island.
-NYS Department of Education science standards will be adapted for using the outdoors as an extension of the classroom.
+NYS Science Learning Standards will be adapted for using the outdoors as an extension of the classroom.

-The Workshop continues into the school year, offering five Saturday field trips to explore Long Island’s unique natural features, and access to an alumni network of your peers.
+The Workshop continues into the school year, offering seven Saturday field trips to explore Long Island’s unique natural features, and access to an alumni network of your peers.

 Must be an active NYS certified teacher or administrator working in a school district on Long Island.
-Must attend all ten days of the Workshop – one week in July plus five field trips.
+Must attend all 12 days of the Workshop – five days in July plus seven field trips.

 "Being a member of this program has transformed the way I think about science as an elementary school teacher.
 It has changed how I look at the land around us.
 It has been such an honor to be part of this program."